davidmutinda/Access-controlled-contactless-liquid-dispenser/README.md

 ## CONCLUSION ##
  This dispenser can be employed in school cafeterias to ensure that every student is served with the beverages and also to minimize contact.
-The system could be implemented using biometric systems such as facial recognition.
+The system could be improved by using biometric systems such as facial recognition instead of RFID.